Lee Hughes: Port Vale

 Hughes joined Port Vale the day after securing his exit from Notts County, as the BBC reported that "promotion-chasing boss Micky Adams wants to bring him in to add impetus to a Vale attack who have occasionally misfired this term".
 He signed a contract to keep him at Vale Park until the end of the 2012–13 season, at which point his contract would be extended by 12 months if the "Valiants" were promoted.
-However Hughes later revealed that Adams was against the transfer but had been overruled by chairman Norman Smurthwaite.
+However, Hughes later revealed that Adams was against the transfer but had been overruled by chairman Norman Smurthwaite.
 He marked his debut against the "Gills" with the winning goal that sent Vale to the top of the table.
 Being partnered with the country's leading goalscorer Tom Pope allowed Hughes space in front of goal vacated by opposition defenders attempting to double up on Pope.
 Hughes scored his first hat-trick for the "Valiants" in a 7–1 home victory over Burton Albion on 5 April, with two of his goals coming from the penalty spot as he took over from Jennison Myrie-Williams as the club's penalty taker.
 This performance won him a place on the League Two team of the week.
 Vale were promoted at the end of the season, with Hughes scoring ten goals in his 18 games, ensuring his contract was extended until summer 2014.

-He was not a regular starter in the 2013–14 season, especially as Jordan Hugill began to impress from the youth development squad, and so he decided to leave the club in the January transfer window.
+He was not a regular starter in the 2013–14 season, especially as Jordan Hugill began to impress from the youth development squad.
+So he decided to leave the club in the January transfer window.